ddols/Structural-genome-annotation-workflow/README.md

 # Simplified resources specification using presets.
 Threads are always used
 # by Snakemake whenever possible, but 'mem_mb' and 'runtime' are only used
-# when executing Snakemake on a cluster (i.e. using an execution profile) or
+# when executing Snakemake on a cluster (i.e., using an execution profile) or
-# a cloud environment (e.g. kubernetes..)
+# a cloud environment (e.g., kubernetes..)
 presets:
     threads:                  ###### Number of threads
         small: 1              #